 As the provincial government moved to amalgamate Toronto in 1997, the Social Planning Council of Metropolitan Toronto and its local planning organization partners, started discussions about their own transformation for the new Toronto.
 They merged into a unified structure under the new name of Community Social Planning Council of Toronto, which was officially incorporated on January 1, 1998, the same date as the new City of Toronto itself.

-In recent years Social Planning Toronto has renewed its commitment to action-based research and policy analysis, focusing on the social service sector in Toronto, the changing nature of work and income in the city, and the social and economic inclusion of newcomers and racialized commnunities.
+In recent years Social Planning Toronto has renewed its commitment to action-based research and policy analysis, focusing on the social service sector in Toronto, the changing nature of work and income in the city, and the social and economic inclusion of newcomers and racialized communities.

-Today, Social Planning Toronto is strongly committed to "building a Civic Society: one in which diversity, equity, social and economic justice, interdependence and active participation are central to all aspects of our lives – in our families, neighbourhoods, voluntary and recreational activities, at work and in politics."
+Today, Social Planning Toronto is strongly committed to "building a Civic Society: one in which diversity, equity, social and economic justice and active participation are central to all aspects of our lives – in our families, neighbourhoods, voluntary and recreational activities, at work and in politics."
 The Staff and Board team bring passion, skill and decades of combined experience to the organization.